Inge Geerdens: Play Like the Boys for Venture Success

 Dreadful isn’t it?
 It is what it is!

 What can I say?
-It’s not only vcs that ask that question.
+It’s not only VCs that ask that question.
 It’s more in general that I’m confronted with these types of questions as a female entrepreneur.

 Interesting, interesting, but they wouldn’t ask men those questions would they?